 - Bake the crust for 8-10 minutes, until golden brown and fragrant.
 Cool to room temperature.

-- Using a hand mixer or stand mixer, whip the heavy cream and ¼ cup powdered sugar until stiff peaks form.
+- Using a hand mixer or stand mixer, whip the heavy cream and powdered sugar until stiff peaks form.
 Transfer bowl to the refrigerator.

-- In a separate bowl, using a hand mixer or stand mixer fitted with the paddle attachment, beat cream cheese, powdered sugar, vanilla, pumpkin puree, and pie spice until smooth and combined.
+- In a separate bowl, using a hand mixer or stand mixer fitted with the paddle attachment, beat cream cheese, powdered sugar, vanilla, pumpkin puree, and spices until smooth and combined.
 Add half (eyeball it) of the chilled whipped cream to the pumpkin mixture.
 Beat briefly, until just combined.

-- Place the remaining whipped cream back in the fridge - this will be for topping the pie.
+- Place the remaining whipped cream back in the fridge – this will be for topping the pie.
 Pour the pumpkin mixture into the crust and smooth the top.
-Cover and refrigerate for at least 4 hours, until firm.
+Cover and refrigerate for at least 6 hours (preferably overnight), until fully chilled.

-- To serve: Top the pie with the remaining whipped cream.
+- To serve: Top the pie with the remaining whipped cream (I used a large open star tip).
 Note: the whipped cream might need to be whipped a little more if it has lost volume.
-Sprinkle with crushed ginger snaps or graham cracker crumbs (or any other topping desired) and serve.
+Sprinkle with cinnamon sugar or graham cracker crumbs (or any other topping desired) and serve.